Jane K. Willenbring: Public engagement

 Willenbring has been credited with bringing the #MeToo and #TimesUp movement to science.
 In 2016, she filed a Title IX complaint of sexual harassment against her graduate school adviser, Dr. David R. Marchant.
 Her story received extensive media attention because the story was released the day after the New York Times story of Harvey Weinstein's alleged sexual assault and harassment that helped spark the viral #MeToo movement.
 The case led to an investigation by the science committee of the US House of Representatives, as well as the renaming of an Antarctic glacier previously named after Marchant and his firing from Boston University.
 Her case also contributed to the creation of new policies within professional societies around fellowship and medal award procedures, and to new US National Science Foundation funding policies.
 She is featured prominently in the 2020 PBS Nova documentary Picture a Scientist, discussing her experiences and opinions on the matter.

 Willenbring continues to raise awareness about sexual harassment in academia.
 She has advocated for the National Science Foundation to promote safer working conditions at all of their funded research sites.
 She also brought the Growing Up Science lecture series to the Scripps Institution of Oceanography; The series is intended for scientists to share stories on the challenges they faced while throughout their career path.
 Willenbring was awarded the UC San Diego Equal Opportunity/Affirmative Action and Diversity Award in 2018 for her efforts.

 Willenbring also developed the citizen science project "Soil Kitchen".
 The program allows people to bring in their soils to be tested for heavy metal contamination and soil nutrients.
 The project is designed to educate the public and clean up urban contamination.

 Personal life and other interests

-Willenbring is married to Neil A. Malhotra.
-They have one child together, who was born in 2012.
+Willenbring has one child, who was born in 2012.